satya954/DevOps-Tools-QA/Jenkins.md

 				**Jenkins Interview Questions:**

-1. What is CI/CD Pipeline ?
+## Q1.
+What is CI/CD Pipeline ?
+**A:** A CI/CD pipeline is an automated workflow used to build, test and deploy softwares.
+It ensures that code changes are integrated, verified and deployed without human intervention.

+## Q2:
+**A:**

-2. What are the steps involved in Jenkins Pipeline ?
+## Q3.
+What are the steps involved in Jenkins Pipeline ?
+**A:** Jenkins pipelines automates the application build,Quality checks, tests and Deployment process.
+Jenkins pipelines are two types.
+1. Declarative
+2. Scripted
+   Steps Names: Code Checkout, Build, Quality Gates, Unit tests, Deployment.

-3. Describe about SCM ?
+## Q4.
+Describe about SCM ?
+**A:**

-4. How many Pipelines you built ?
+## Q5.
+How many Pipelines you built ?
+**A:**

-5. Different types of Pipeline ?
+## Q6.
+Different types of Pipeline ?
+**A:** Declarative and Scripted.

-6. Build Quality Gates ?
+## Q7.
+What are Build Quality Gates ?
+**A:** Build Quality gates are pre-defined checks or conditions, that a software build must pass before progessing to the next step.
+Key Aspects of Build Quality gates:
+.
+Automation testing
+.
+Code Quality Checks
+.
+Vulnerabilites checks
+.
+Perfomance Benchmarks.
+Eg: SonarQube will be used as Build Quality gate in Jenkins.

-7. How to Achieve the skipping the QA Person ?
+## Q9.
+How to Achieve the skipping the QA Person ?

-8.
+**A:** We can skip the QA approval's or tests by using the not condition in the check steps.

+pipeline {
+    agent any
+    parameters {
+        booleanParam(name: 'SKIP_QA', defaultValue: false, description: 'Skip QA Testing') }
+    stages {
+      stage('QA Approval') {
+            **when {
+                expression { return !params.SKIP_QA }  // Skip if SKIP_QA is true
+            }**
+            steps {
+                input message: "QA Approval Needed.
+Proceed?"
+            }
+        }
+  }
+}

+## Q10.
 ## Questions & Answers

 </details>